Last updated on May 15th, 2026

 With the advancement of technology, artificial intelligence is becoming more prevalent in the workforce.
 But what impact is it having on employment and the job market?
+According to a 2026 UNICEF Global Outlook report, approximately 30–40% of jobs worldwide are in occupations with high exposure to AI.
 Are specific industries and professions more vulnerable than others?

 The rise of AI is transforming how we work, creating new job opportunities while disrupting traditional occupations.
 While some jobs will be lost, others will require new skills and knowledge to keep up with the changing technological landscape.
 In this article, we’ll explore the careers most affected by AI impact on jobs and the workforce.